 This is why margin investing is usually best restricted to professionals such as managers of mutual funds and hedge funds.
 To make the biggest profits, some institutional investors invest more than the cash available in their funds because they think they can pick investments that earn a higher return than their cost of borrowing money.

 Buying on margin has a checkered past.
-“During the 1929 crash, there was very little regulation of margin accounts, and that was a contributor to the crash that started the Great Depression,” says Victor Ricciardi, visiting assistant professor of finance at Washington & Lee University.
+“During the 1929 crash, there was very little regulation of margin accounts, and that was a contributor to the crash that started the Great Depression,” says Victor Ricciardi, visiting assistant professor of finance at Washington and Lee University.

 For example, let’s say you buy 2,000 shares of XYZ company with $10,000 of your own cash plus $10,000 in your margin account at a cost of $10 a share.
 That’s a total of $20,000, excluding commissions.
 The next week, the company reports disappointing earnings and the stock drops 50 percent.
 The position is now worth $10,000, and you still owe that much to the broker for the margin loan.
 In that scenario, you lose all of your own money, plus interest and commissions.

 In addition, the equity in your account has to maintain a certain value, called the maintenance margin.
 If an account loses too much money due to underperforming investments, the broker will issue a margin call, demanding that you deposit more funds or sell off some or all of the holdings in your account to pay down the margin loan.